-If you find that our Church is your spiritual home, joining the congregation is as simple as visiting Karen in the church office and letting her know.
+If you find that our Church is your spiritual home, joining the congregation is as simple as calling or emailing Karen in the church office and letting her know.
 Karen will happily get you registered for the weekly email broadcast for the Sunday services and place you on the email lists for event notifications as you wish.

 At our Sunday services one of our greeters or ushers would be happy to welcome you and give you a newcomers leaflet, so you may get your bearings, if you are new to the Anglican liturgical experience.
 The information in the leaflet is also found in the attached file at the bottom of the text.

 What to expect if you are new and arrive on Sunday morning.

 You are encouraged to dress comfortably - whether for you that means a suit, dress or jeans.